This project is funded by The National Lottery Community Fund and the European Social Fund.

 Learning from home

 Keep learning during the coronavirus crisis with our recently improved online training programmes that you can access at home.
 Our training may include:

 - Regular sessions at our virtual classrooms

 - Support from your tutor by email and phone

 - Online lessons via our new online courses

 Our support and training programmes are popular

-We are very pleased to receive many great reviews from people who have taken part in our programmes, workshops and training courses.
-Here are just some of the nice things they say about us:
+We are very pleased to receive many great reviews from people who have taken part in our programmes.
+Here are just some of the nice things people say about us:

 - “This workshop made a huge difference to my daily life”

 - “Understanding a lot more about myself has helped me to be positive and confident”